Royal High School Bath, GDST

 School Description

 A dynamic and friendly community that celebrates individuality and nurtures intellectual and creative ambition.
 Students have access to wonderful facilities and enthusiastic and gifted teachers.
-With excellent results at GCSE, A levels and the IB, RHSB students take up places at leading universities in the UK and abroad.
+With excellent results at GCSE and A level, RHSB students take up places at leading universities in the UK and abroad.
 As part of the GDST we offer outstanding affordability and real 'added value'.

 Royal High School Bath, GDST Parent Reviews